jdd1260/react-kit/README.md

 ## Displaying Lint Output in the Editor

->Note: this feature is available with `react-scripts@0.2.0` and higher.<br>
->It also only works with npm 3 or higher.
+>Note: this only works with npm 3 or higher.

 Some editors, including Sublime Text, Atom, and Visual Studio Code, provide plugins for ESLint.